Blaze Balance Engine mark Blaze Balance Engine SaaS

 Roadmap note

 GrowHouse Blaze remains the proving ground.
 SaaS gets the serious wrapper next.
-Telegram and Discord are being productized as add-on delivery surfaces after the main SaaS experience looks convincingly mature.
+Telegram, Discord, lead-generation intelligence, marketing pressure lanes, and VR-style operator rooms are being framed as add-on delivery or interface surfaces after the main governed experience looks convincingly mature.

 Pilot inquiries

 Start with a focused pilot, product walkthrough, or architecture conversation.
-Blaze stays private, the wrapper stays clean, and the rollout moves from core SaaS to pilot fit before add-on delivery surfaces come online.
+Blaze stays private, the wrapper stays clean, and the current app shell can demonstrate the core thesis: AI can look, reason, and recommend, while Blaze controls whether it can touch live systems.

 Best first step